MightyBurger/reemap/doc/Architecture.md

 what [winit] does, so having more control over the event loop makes me feel a little more confident there won't be unexpected delays.
 I'm also not sure whether any of [winit]'s abstractions would be incompatible with these low-level hooks I'm installing.

+Inside the hook thread is a map from buttons to a data structure containing information of whether the button is beind held down, and if so, what buttons it was remapped to.
+The choice of which button to map to is determined on receipt of the button *down* input.
+When the corresponding button *up* input arrives, the thread checks this map - not the user's settings - to determine how to remap the button up input.
+Normally, the behavior is the same, but importantly, this approach eliminates issues that exist in other remap software.
+Specifically, it prevents the situation where keys would get stuck if the user switches layers while holding down a button.

 [eframe]: https://crates.io/crates/eframe
 [egui]: https://github.com/emilk/egui